POMATOpl/cpp-docs.pl-pl/docs/atl/reference/ccomobjectstack-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca zero.
+Zwraca wartość zero.

 ### <a name="remarks"></a>Uwagi

-W trybie debugowania wywołania `_ASSERTE`.
+W trybie debugowania wywołania `_ASSERTE` .

 ## <a name="see-also"></a>Zobacz też